shomykohai/askitsu/README.md

 # IMPORTANT

+💡 UPDATE:<br>
+The master branch is now in a status where it can be used.<br>
+For any issue you may encounter, please make a new [issue](https://github.com/ShomyKohai/askitsu/issues).<br>
+You can check the [projects](https://github.com/ShomyKohai/askitsu/projects?type=classic) tab to see current proggress.

 ⚠️ askitsu is going trough a rewrite to support the new Kitsu GraphQL API<br>
 Therefore this branch is not currently ready to be used.<br>
 If you wish to use the library, please install the `json-api` branch.